aarneng/Fastclick_geoguessr/README.md

-# Goesguessr "show more" spammer
+# Geoguessr "show more" spammer

 Ever been annoyed at how geoguessr leaderboards will only let you load 25 players at a time?
 Me too!
 So here's a bot that'll spam that button for you.